Back Pain · Program · Freedom

 The morning audit

-Before the day even starts, you negotiate with your own body.
-"How bad is it today?"
-A man your age shouldn't need permission from his spine to get out of bed.
+Before the day starts, you negotiate with your own body: "How bad is it today?"
+You shouldn't need permission from your spine to get out of bed.

 02